Almost every family is affected by mental illness or substance use, but fewer than half of those who need it can access timely and effective care.

 We continue to invest in novel ways to treat mental health and substance use.
 We are exploring:

-- The development of vaccines, antibody-based strategies and small molecules to counteract opioid use disorders and overdose and the application of those strategies for other unmet medical challenges.
+- The development of vaccines, antibody-based strategies and small molecules to treat opioid use disorders and overdoses and the application of those strategies for other unmet medical challenges

 New facilities and programs present new opportunities to develop our workforce.
 We hope to build: